ch4rniauski/Film-Finder/README.md

   ![image](https://github.com/ch4rniauski/Film-Finder/blob/main/Screenshots/Popup.jpg?raw=true)

-4. **Add favorite film** If you want you can click `Favorite` button and add selected film to your favorite films list.
+4. **Add favorite film:** If you want you can click `Favorite` button and add selected film to your favorite films list.
 To look at your favorite films list you just need to move your cursor on `My Account` button and select `My Favorite`.

   ![image](https://github.com/ch4rniauski/Film-Finder/blob/main/Screenshots/My%20Favorite.jpg?raw=true)